okta/okta.github.io/_source/_posts/2018-01-30-jhipster-ionic-with-oidc-authentication.md

 On Okta, navigate to **Users** > **Groups**.
 Create `ROLE_ADMIN` and `ROLE_USER` groups and add your account to them.

 **TIP:** If you've installed e2e tests with Protractor, you'll need to modify them to use an Okta account when running integration tests.
 Change the default credentials in `src/test/javascript/e2e/account/account.spec.ts` and `src/test/javascript/e2e/admin/administration.spec.ts`.
+Even better, set your credentials as environment variables and read them in your Protractor tests.

 Navigate to **API** > **Authorization Servers**, click the **Authorization Servers** tab and edit the default one.
 Click the **Claims** tab and **Add Claim**.
 Name it "groups" or "roles", and include it in the ID Token.
 Set the value type to "Groups" and set the filter to be a Regex of `.*`.